-Believe in yourself, anything is possible.
+Believe in yourself.
+Anything is possible.

-After a few days, write down where your self-esteem is again on a scale of 1 to 100
+After a few days, write down where your self-esteem is again on a scale of 1 to 10

-1 being the lowest 100 being the top.
+1 being the lowest 10 being the top.

-Keep going and keep moving yourself up, it’s your very own challenge, no right way on how many or what you do each day, only your own special was just for you, keep going, you will build your self-esteem back up, and you can do it.
+Keep going and keep moving yourself up.
+It’s your very own challenge, no right way on how many or what you do each day, only your own special was just for you, keep going, you will build your self-esteem back up, and you can do it.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.